Asd-g/AviSynthPlus-NNEDI3CL/README.md

 - dw\
     Doubles the width of the input.\
-    field must be set to either 0 or 1 when using dh=true.\
+    field must be set to either 0 or 1 when using dw=true.\
     Default: False.

 - planes\